 It is important to note that some areas within the Diocese of Charleston are in greater need of deacons than others.
-Therefore, prior to moving to the diocese, the deacon should contact Deacon John Tempesco, Director of Deacons, 803-351-8161, to discuss the relocation to South Carolina, and to find an appropriate location for the diaconal assignment.
+Therefore, prior to moving to the diocese, the deacon should contact the Director of the Permanent Diaconate to discuss the relocation to South Carolina, and to find an appropriate location for the diaconal assignment.

 Permanent Deacons moving into the Diocese of Charleston need to have the faculties of the diocese if they wish to be active in ministry, and may not serve on the altar or perform any diaconate functions until the letter of assignment has been received.

 The following documents are required to seek faculties in the Diocese of Charleston: